tomoiwasaki/trailer-nailer/README.md

 - Send email/SMS and push notification whenever someone receives a challenge from others.

 Features that we will implement:
-- Server side framework.
+- Server side data persistence.
-- Client side framwork.
+- Client side persistence.
 - Front-end framework.
 - Send emails, SMSs, and push notifications.
 - Charts and graphs.